ssvlabs/SIPs/sips/cluster_consensus.md

     Target            phase0.Checkpoint
 }

-// PArtialSignaturesMessage is the message that contains all signatures for each validator for each root type PartialSignaturesMessage struct {
+// PartialSignaturesMessage is the message that contains all signatures for each validator for each root type PartialSignaturesMessage struct {
-	// Attestation Section
-    AttestationRoot phase0.Root
     ValidatorIndices []phase0.ValidatorIndex
-    Signatures []phase0.BLSSignature
-	// SyncCommittee Section
-	SyncCommitteeRoot phase0.Root
-	ValidatorIndices []phase0.ValidatorIndex
+    Roots []phase0.Root
     Signatures []phase0.BLSSignature
 }

 func ConstructAttestation(vote BeaconVote, duty AttesterDuty) Attestation {
     bits := bitfield.New(duty.CommitteeLength)